sfitzpatrickchapman/RetroRoadVisualizer/README.md

 2. Open the '/RetrowaveRoad' project folder with Unity 2021.3.14f1.
 3. Make sure HDRP is updated and working.
 3. Make sure the 'MainScene' is selected under '/Assets/Scenes'.
 If you have a slower machine, you may want to select the 'BareScene'.
+4. Make sure the materials in 'Assets/Materials' have valid shaders selected in the Inspector.
+The recommended shaders are in the '/Assets/Shaders' folder.
-4. Press play to run.
+5. Press play to run.

 * To change the speed of the camera, select the 'Main Camera' in the Hierarchy and toggle the speed of the 'CameraController' script component in the Inspector.
 * To change the properties of the terrain, select 'LandscapeGenerator' in the Hierarchy and change the values of the 'TerrainGenerator' script component in the Inspector.
 Note that terrain setting presets can be selected by clicking the slider icon at the top of the component.